semgrep/semgrep-docs/docs/release-notes/august-2024.md

 - Various improvements and updates to the Semgrep pricing page. <!-- 16210 -->
 - Improvements to tooltips, help text, and icons in the **Projects** and **Findings** pages. <!-- 16246, 16186, 16058 -->
 - **Semgrep Managed Scans**: Improved error messages to users when clicking **Run a new scan** from the **Projects > Details** page.
 Now users are better equipped to troubleshoot issues with managed scans. <!-- 16025 -->
+- Updated the Buildkite CI configuration template. <!-- 15932 -->
+- **Code search**: YAML is now validated in the search step and invalid YAML is caught when viewing results. <!-- 15886 -->

 ### Fixed

 - Fixed a bug which prevented error messages from appearing in tooltips when Jira tickets failed to be created.
 Now, users can see detailed error messages letting them know what went wrong when a Jira ticket is not successfully created through Semgrep. <!-- 16259 -->
 - Fixed a regression in which clicking outside of the **Findings** page filter component did not clear all filters.
 - Various copy edits to the Dashboard (beta) page. <!-- 16176 -->
+- Fixed an issue in which untriaged findings could be marked as reopened when creating Jira tickets from the **Finding details** page. <!-- 15969 -->
+- Fixed a bug in which the **Dashboard** did not display the correct number of findings. <!-- 15935-->

 ## 💻 Semgrep Code